 by Mike Ricotta - December 20, 2018

-The purpose of this post is to examine the components of an effective digital strategy for a new, stand-alone, e-commerce (B2C) business.
+The purpose of this post is to examine the components of an effective digital marketing strategy for a new, stand-alone, e-commerce (B2C) business (you can also explore our digital marketing optimization article).
 This business model, although very simple, presents many challenges in terms of digital strategy.
 Let’s assume that there is enough working capital to support the infrastructure of this business but not a lot of discretionary funds to support a large marketing budget.
 The goal is to demonstrate good, cost-effective organic growth to drive revenue that will, at a later date in the business development cycle, be returned into the marketing budget to drive second stage growth.
 Once sufficient revenue is being generated to drive more marketing, the digital strategy will change for this business.
 The following 4 steps are designed to address the first stage digital strategy for this business.

 Step One – Launch a Good Website